vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/argocd-gs.md

 In this guide, you will install ArgoCD onto Kubernetes.
 Then you will configure ArgoCD to pull Kubernetes configuration files from GitHub, and a Docker image to run from Docker Hub.
 Then you will “sync” that image to another Kubernetes cluster.

 Ready to get started?
-Here we go!
+Here you go!

 ## Prerequisites
 Before you get started, you will need to do a number of things.